 Can Someone Hack my WhatsApp Account and Chat without my phone?

+With the growing usage of WhatsApp, the number of cybercriminals and scammers has also increased on the app.
+We often hear of hacking and leaking of WhatsApp chats and data.
 When your phone is compromised, the hacker can see when you use WhatsApp, your sleeping patterns, internet activities, etc. Hackers can access your WhatsApp data through various methods, including using the WhatsApp web interface or registering your phone number on another device.

 Hackers may view your WhatsApp chat by scanning your QR code from anywhere in the world.
 However, in order to view the QR code, hackers must have physical access to your phone.